 The sound is Jack swinging an axe at the locked door.
 Wendy grabs Danny and locks them in the bathroom.
 She opens a tiny, snow banked window and pushes Danny out; he slides safely to the ground.
 She tries to get out the same window, but cannot fit.
 She tells Danny to run and hide.

 The snow cat driver is Dick.
 Inside the hotel, he calls out, but gets no reply.
-Jack, hiding behind a pillar, leaps out at him and swings the axe into his chest, killing him.
-Danny, hiding in a kitchen cabinet, cries out, revealing his location.
-He clambers out of the steel cabinet and runs outside with Jack in pursuit.
+Jack, hiding behind a pillar, leaps out and swings the axe into Dick's chest, killing him.
+Danny, hiding in a kitchen cabinet, screams, revealing his location.
+He clambers out of the steel cabinet and runs outside.

-Danny realizes he is leaving a trail of footprints for Jack to follow.
-He carefully retraces his steps, then hides behind a hedge.
-When Jack arrives, he sees that the footprints have disappeared, but does not realize Danny is hiding.
-He chooses a path and resumes chasing Danny.
+Danny realizes he is leaving a trail of footprints in the snow for Jack to follow.
+He carefully retraces his steps, walking backwards in the same prints he'd just created in the opposite direction, then covers the rest of his tracks and hides behind a hedge.
+When Jack arrives, he sees that the trail of footprints ends abruptly, giving him no clue as to which direction Danny took.
+He chooses a path and lurches deeper into the maze.
 Danny comes out of his hiding spot and follows his own footprints back to the maze's entrance.

 Wendy makes her way out of the hotel just as Danny emerges from the maze.
 Relieved, she flings down the knife and embraces him.
-Jack lets out a blood-curdling shriek from the maze.
-Danny and Wendy waste no time escaping in the snow cat.
+Jack bellows his frustration from within the maze.
+Danny and Wendy waste no time escaping in the snow cat that Dick used to get to the hotel.
 Jack, hopelessly lost in the maze, freezes to death.

-Right before the end credits, the audience sees a photograph of a lavish ball which is hanging in the hotel.
-In the center of the picture is a young Jack.
-The caption reads, "Overlook Hotel, July 4th Ball, 1921".
+Right before the end credits, the camera slowly zooms in on a wall in the hotel full of old photographs that chronicle the hotel's history.
+An old recording of "Midnight, the Stars and You" echoes in the empty hallway.
+In the center of one picture is a young Jack.
+The caption reads, "Overlook Hotel, July 4th Ball, 1921."